Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: The contents of the paper

 for which the image subsemigroup together with its topology are identified.
-Interrestingly, this semigroup remains exactly the same for model sets issued after translating, dilating, or deforming the region $W$ as long as the hyperplanes determined by the faces are unchanged.
-As a byproduct of the previous analysis we show that the topology of the Ellis semigroup $E(\mathbb{X},\mathbb{R}^d)$ admits a first countable topology, and thus is sequentially compact.
+Interestingly, this semigroup remains exactly the same for model sets issued after translating, dilating, or deforming the region $W$ as long as the hyperplanes determined by the faces are unchanged.
+As a byproduct of the previous analysis we show that the topology of the Ellis semigroup $E(\mathbb{X},\mathbb{R}^d)$ admits a first countable topology, and thus is the sequential closure of the acting group $\mathbb{R}^d$.
 We conclude this work by determining some algebraic features of this Ellis semigroup, as well as a picture of its underlying action on the space $\mathbb{X}$.